symfony/symfony-docs/templating/overriding.rst

 (the ``app/Resources/AcmeBlogBundle`` directory won't exist, so you'll need to create it).
 You're now free to customize the template.

+.. versionadded:: 3.4

-If you don't want to override the entire template but instead just want to override a block, as of Symfony 3.4 you can now do with by extending the original template using the "!" prefix.
+  Instead of overridding an entire template, you may just want to override one or more blocks.
+You can do that by extending the original template using the "!" prefix.
 For example:
   ``{% extends "@!AcmeBlogBundle/layout.html.twig" %}``

 .. caution::